SergiyKochenko/E-Shop/README.md

 ## Design Structure

-The site was based on my expepience from the CodeInstitute.
-The look of the site, color scheme, font, logo and image for the home page were made by myself from the template.
+The site was based on my experience at the Code Institute.
+The look of the site, colour scheme, font, logo and image for the home page were made by myself from the template.

 <hr>